fttlov/JCAdvance/README.md

 Hardware Calibration Methods: <br>
 - Sony (DualShock 4 / DualSense): Calibrated automatically at the factory.
 They usually do not require manual calibration <br>
 - Original Nintendo (Joy-Con / Pro Controller): Calibrate them by connecting to a Nintendo Switch console (System Settings -> Controllers and Sensors -> Calibrate Motion Controls).
 If you don't own a Switch, use the free PC tool Joy-Con Toolkit.
 JCAdvance automatically reads these precise offsets from the controller's internal memory <br>
-- Third-Party Clones (Mobapad, IINE, NYXI, etc.): These controllers usually have a built-in hardware shortcut to recalibrate sensors (e.g., holding R + X + HOME for right [Mobapad M6](https://www.youtube.com/watch?v=DRcDEmGya6M&t=2s)).
-Check your controller's manual
+- Third-Party Clones (Mobapad, IINE, NYXI, etc.): These controllers usually have a built-in hardware shortcut to recalibrate sensors (e.g., holding R + X + HOME for right [Mobapad M6](https://www.youtube.com/watch?v=DRcDEmGya6M&t=2s)). <br>
+However, first try simply reflashing the device and reconnecting it (removing it from the Windows Bluetooth devices list); this is usually enough to get it working properly

 ⚠️ For succsesfull calibrating **Accelerometer sensor** on separated Joy-Cons, attach them to the Switch console or use the charging Grip.
 If you lay a bare Joy-Con on a table, it will tilt due to the protruding SL/SR buttons, resulting in a crooked calibration. <br>
-You can use a smartphone simple bubble-level app (or pro free app like Phyphox) to verify your desk or floor is actually flat <br>
+You can use a smartphone simple bubble-level app (or pro free app like Phyphox) to make sure the surface is truly level <br>

-Practical tip: Launch Phyphox, select Acceleration with g > Simple > place your smartphone on surface and put something under  the surface to achieve values close to "0" for the Accelerometer X and Y parameters.
-Don't forget to solve the problem with the camera module—for example, by using a case

   ### Software Calibration (correction) & Drift Prevention
   Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative **gyroscope** drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera.
 After the temperature rises during the first few minutes of a gaming session (due to the battery, the palm of the hand, or the crystal’s own heat generation) and then stabilizes, the drift generally stops increasing, but it needs to be compensated for.
 To do this JCAdvacne features a smart calibration system (by Jibb Smart) to keep your gyro aiming perfectly accurate and eliminate cursor/stick drift <br>